chrismarquezz/classlink-integration-demo/SETUP.md

 1. Create a Lambda function named `classlink-data-ingestion` using **Python**.
 2. Attach `AmazonDynamoDBFullAccess` and `SecretsManagerReadWrite` policies to its execution role.
+3.  **Prepare Deployment Package:**
+    -   Create a temporary folder (e.g., `ingestion-package`).
-3. Package the code from `backend/data_ingestion/` with its dependencies (`requests`) into a ZIP archive and upload it.
+    -   Copy the `lambda_function.py` from `backend/data_ingestion/` into it.
+    -   Install dependencies into the folder: `pip install -r backend/data_ingestion/requirements.txt -t .`
+    -   Zip the *contents* of the folder and upload it to Lambda.
 4. Set the function timeout to **2 minutes**.
 5. Run a manual test to populate your DynamoDB tables.